Chunky or chip-shop, French fries or sweet potato, Leeds does chips and it does them well – but where can you get the very best?

 Almost Famous, 23-25 Great George Street, Leeds, West Yorkshire, LS1 3AL.

 Patty Smith’s isn’t just about burgers – they also cook up one of the finest piles of chips in Leeds and they go down a storm with a pint.
 The Session Fries are £9.45 and an absolute joy – served on a massive tray, they’re twice-cooked with the skin left on, so they’ve got a crunch on the outside, but they’re as soft as a cloud on the inside.
 They’re topped with smoked pancetta, pecorino, fried rosemary, pickled chillies, Sriracha chilli mayo and rosemary sea salt.
 They come in a serving that’s big enough to share, just don’t be surprised if you polish off the lot yourself.

 Patty Smith’s, Belgrave Music Hall, 1-1a Cross Belgrave Street, Leeds, West Yorkshire, LS2 8JP.

 Proper Chippy Chips at The Fisherman’s Wife

-There had to be a portion of proper chippy chips on our list and we’ve chosen a stone cold classic that’s been going since 1960.
-The Fisherman’s Wife is a city centre chippy that serves up good old fashioned food – their chips are chunky, floppy and just £2.75 a portion.
+There had to be a portion of proper chippy chips on our list and we’ve chosen a stone-cold classic that’s been going since 1960.
+The Fisherman’s Wife is a city centre chippy in Kirkgate Market that serves up good old-fashioned food – their chips are chunky, floppy and just £2.49 a portion.
 Eat them the way they were intended, with salt and vinegar, or go wild with curry sauce, gravy or mushy peas.